Last Updated on May 28, 2021 by Paul Guzman

 Watering Container Plants

-Tips to watering container plants
+Tips for watering container plants

 Succulents – About once or twice per month and make sure to soak them thoroughly before watering again.
-This includes cactus, agave, aloe-vera and most drought tolerant type plants.
+This includes cactus, agave, aloe vera, and most drought-tolerant type plants.

 Everything else indoors – Water about 2-3 times per week.
 More often during the mid-summer heat.
 Indoor succulents and cacti about 1-2 times per month.
 Take your indoor plants outdoors every couple of months or so that they can benefit from the best natural light possible… the sunshine.

-Outdoor Plants in Containers – All containers retain heat especially during the summer time.
+Outdoor Plants in Containers – All containers retain heat especially during the summertime.
 It’s best to water almost daily for good vigorous growth during mid-summer.

 Hanging Baskets – Water daily during the summer.
 About every other day during the spring and fall seasons.

 It is important to soak them all the way to the bottom at each watering.
 Continue watering until water emerges from the pot towards the bottom.
 This ensures the water can reach all parts of the roots in the container and will help them grow properly.

 Successful Container Gardening requires a little more attention as opposed to outdoor gardening or in the ground gardening.
 It’s important to note that pots will retain heat plus the added sun during summer can dry out your soil rather quickly.

 Most container plants thrive on lots of water but too much can have an adverse effect.
 The biggest problem is root rot which means your root system will stop sending water towards the top of your plants thus your plants will look like they are drying out!